In this post I’m going to share 15 tips for conducting an amazing remote interview.

 - What capabilities, skills or experience are missing from your team?

 Keep it at the forefront of your mind.
-Structure the remote interview around this problem and how someone will help you solve it.
+Structure the remote interview around this problem and focus on how someone will help you solve the problems.
+Another way to look at this is to ask “what does success look like for this candidate?”

 2. Be flexible